priyanshu69code/Internshala/Readme.md

 ## Conclusion

 This code snippet demonstrates how to extract and format expiry dates from a Pandas Series using regular expressions and convert them to DateTime objects.
 The extracted dates are then printed as a new Series.

-Feel free to modify and use this code for your own data extraction tasks.